guyjin/wallpapers/README.md

 # Wallpaper Archive

 This is just a simple archive of wallpapers I've collected over the years.
 Resolution and subject are pretty haphazardly mixed.
 I've broken some of the files into resolution based directories.
-However, it's become clear to me that a screen ratio type of organization might work better.
+There are a few folders that are reflect the image screen ratio instead.

 ## Dual Screens